yelu/lccrf/README.md

 LCCRF
 =====

-A C++ implementation of Linear Chain Conditional Field.
+A C++ implementation of Linear Chain Conditional Random Field.

+This implementation aims to have:

+* Readability.
 It follows the math derivation as much as possible to be comprehensive.
+* Pureness.
+The core algorithm(LCCRF) itself is strictly seperated with other distracting purposes of the various kind of applications.